Pallet-io/Pallet-API/README.md

 The data forlder, which are usually located under `~/.gcoin/main/blocks`

 It is the key point for entire OSS project.
-The Django command called `blockupdate` will read all the blockchain data under this forlder every 5 seconds by default and save these data to specified database.
+The Django command called `blockupdate` will read all the blockchain data under this forlder every second by default and save these data to specified database.

 Run `./manage.py blockupdate` to sync blockchain indefinitely.